×

 Authentication provider

-Authentication for the cluster can be configured using either OpenShift Cluster Manager Hybrid Cloud Console or cluster creation process or using the rosa CLI.
-Red Hat OpenShift Service on AWS is not an identity provider, and all access to the cluster must be managed by the customer as part of their integrated solution.
+Authentication for the cluster can be configured using either OpenShift Cluster Manager or cluster creation process or using the ROSA CLI, rosa.
+ROSA is not an identity provider, and all access to the cluster must be managed by the customer as part of their integrated solution.
 The use of multiple identity providers provisioned at the same time is supported.
 The following identity providers are supported:

 • GitHub or GitHub Enterprise